 Florida Agricultural and Mechanical University (FAMU) lies immediately south of the Downtown area of Tallahassee.
-Although physically close to the heart of the City's business and governmental activities, the campus is separated from this core district by the St. Augustine Branch and CSX railway corridor.
+Although physically close to the heart of the City's business and governmental activities, the campus is separated from this core district by the St. Augustine Branch and Florida Gulf & Atlantic railway corridor.
 Efforts continue to create a cohesive transportation network and land uses to support an 18-hour downtown linking the educational institutions of FAMU, Florida State University (FSU) and Tallahassee Community College (TCC).
 The Tallahassee-Leon County Planning Department (TLCPD) extended the Multimodal Transportation District (MMTD) in late 2010, to include these educational institutions.

 Changes have occurred to StarMetro service surrounding the University as well as FAMU providing on campus shuttle service.
 A Mobility Element included in the Tallahassee-Leon County Comprehensive Plan offers a strong focus on bicycle, pedestrian and transit mobility.
-Technology enhancements related to transportation have also been identified consistent with FAMU and local agency initiatives to reduce dependency on private automobile, improve operational efficiencies and sustainability.
+Technology enhancements related to transportation have also been identified consistent with FAMU and local agency initiatives to reduce dependency on private automobiles, improve operational efficiencies, and sustainability.
+Currently, the university does not permit the use of micromobility modes, but if policy should change the University will further consider this form of travel in the future.